-As people age, they become more likely to develop osteoporosis, a disease that occurs when bones lose density and mass, which can cause bones to be brittle, weak and easily broken.
-During Osteoporosis Awareness month, at-risk Americans are encouraged to take positive actions to monitor their bone health.
+As people age, they become more likely to develop osteoporosis, a disease that occurs when bones lose density and mass.
+This can cause bones to be brittle, weak and easily broken.
+The good news is, if you’re at-risk of osteoporosis, there are proactive measures you can take to monitor your bone health.

-Below, Dr. Rhonda Randall, chief medical officer for UnitedHealthcare Retiree Solutions, answers common questions about osteoporosis and shares more about a test that can help diagnose osteoporosis or determine if you might be at risk.
+Below, Dr. Phillip Painter, chief medical officer for UnitedHealthcare Medicare & Retirement, answers common questions about osteoporosis and highlights a test that can help with diagnosis or determining if you might be at risk.

 How common is osteoporosis?

-Osteoporotic bone breaks most often occur in the hip, spine or wrist, but other bones can break too.
-Beyond significant, often permanent pain, these fractures can have many other consequences, including frailty and limited mobility, complications related to the broken bone itself or the surgery to repair it, and the necessity of long-term care and institutionalization.
+Osteoporotic bone breaks most often occur in the hip, spine or wrist, but other bones can break, too.
+Beyond significant and often permanent pain, these fractures can have many other consequences, including frailty and limited mobility, complications related to the broken bone itself or the surgery to repair it, plus the necessity of long-term care and institutionalization.

 How is it diagnosed?

-Talking to your doctor will help ensure you get the test that may be needed to correctly diagnosis osteoporosis, which may be a simple bone mineral density (BMD) test like a DEXA scan.
+Talking to your doctor can help ensure you get the test that may be needed to correctly diagnose osteoporosis, which may be a simple bone mineral density (BMD) test.
 BMD tests can identify osteoporosis before a broken bone occurs and measure your response to osteoporosis treatment.

 Should I get tested?

 BMD tests are recommended for women age 65 or older and men age 70 or older.
-Osteoporosis is more common in women than men, and is more common after menopause, so women should begin talking to their doctor about osteoporosis before menopause.
-Anyone with several of these risk factors – both controllable and uncontrollable – should also discuss it at a younger age than the general guidelines.
+Osteoporosis is more common after menopause, so women should begin talking to their doctor before menopause.
+Anyone with several of these risk factors – both controllable and uncontrollable – should also discuss it with their doctor, even if they are younger than the general guidelines.

-Consider asking your doctor if you should complete a bone density test to determine how healthy your bones are.
-If you’re a UnitedHealthcare member, you might get a call directly offering an osteoporosis screening that wouldn’t require a prescription from your doctor.
+Consider asking your provider if you should complete a bone density test to determine how healthy your bones are.
+If you’re a UnitedHealthcare member, you might get a call offering an osteoporosis screening that wouldn’t require a referral from your provider.